ucsd-ml-arts/generative-audio-kasidech-tantipanichaphan/README.md

 To get in touch with the GANSynth techniques, I decided to pick Toradot and Dies Irae Requiem to produce the Choral Symphony version.
 I realized that GANSynth would produce this part of music that I needed.

 There are 4 samples/instruments that I choose to generate for the interpolation.
 The first sounded like vocal, the second one sounded like trumpet, the third one sounded like string, and the last one sounded like a woodwind instrument.
 This can be found in the sample sound files.
 After that I have to set a list of instruments to interpolate.
-As an example, the list of instruments to interpolate is between [1, 2, 1, 2], and the relative time is [0, 0.3, 0.6, 1.0].
+As an example, the list of instruments to interpolate is between [1, 2, 1, 2] for the Requiem, and the relative time is [0, 0.3, 0.6, 1.0].
 These instruments can be listen through the Github files that I shared.

 Below is the CQT Spectrogram result that I got for the Requiem.